-- 5. Enter the name of the text index in the Text Index Name field. - 6.
+- 4. Select the name of the table from which the text index is to be created from the Table Name menu. - 5.
+Enter the name of the text index in the Text Index Name field. - 6.
 A list of available columns on the selected table appears on the left hand list box.
-Select the columns that you want to use in the signature text index by double-clicking the column name or selecting the column and clicking the Add button.
+Select the columns that you want to use in the signature text index by double-clicking the column name or selecting the column and clicking the

+Add button.
 The Add all button adds all columns to the index.
 All the columns selected for the creation of the text index are displayed in the list box to the right.
-Columns in the text index can be likewise removed by double-clicking the column name or selecting the column and clicking the Remove button. - 7.
-Click Next.
+Columns in the text index can be likewise removed by double-clicking the column name or selecting the column and clicking the Remove button.

+7. Click Next.
 The Advanced Settings window appears.

 - 8. Changing the signature text index settings: - To change the total text size, enter a value for Total Text Size between 1 and 200. - To change the scale, enter a value for Scale between 10 and 200. - 9.
-To display data as it relates to another column in the table, select the Use order-by feature check box. - a) Select the column that the text index will follow the order of from the Order Column menu.

-- b) Select the Ascending option button to order data in the text index by the Order Column's ascending order. - c) Select the Descending option button to order data in the text index by the Order Column's descending order. - 10.
-Click Next.
-The Final review window appears.
+To display data as it relates to another column in the table, select the Use order-by feature check box. - a) Select the column that the text index will follow the order of from the Order Column menu. - b) Select the Ascending option button to order data in the text index by the Order Column's ascending order. - c) Select the Descending option button to order data in the text index by the Order Column's descending order.